hsma-tools/stlitepack/README.md

 Open an issue or submit a pull request to help improve stlitepack.

 ## 📜 License
-MIT License.
+Apache 2.0 License.
 See LICENSE for details.

 ## Acknowledgements